ciel-lang/CIEL/README.md

   <https://gitlab.com/vindarel/ciel/-/pipelines>, download the latest
   artifacts, unzip the `ciel-v0.zip` archive and run `ciel-v0/ciel`.

+It is currently built on Debian Buster (released in 2019) and it should be compatible with newer Debian-ish systems.

 TODO: build it for different platforms.

 To build it, clone this repository and run `make build`.